neon-bindings/website/docs/roadmap.md

 ## JS Standard Library Integration

-This includes supporting more erganomic Neon APIs for JS APIs.
+This includes supporting more ergonomic Neon APIs for JS APIs.
 One of these API's, for example, is the `Date` API.
 While it is possible to use the JS `Date` object in Neon, the methods for using it low level.
 We plan to add a higher level API for the `Date` object and other basic standard library objects in JS including the following: `RegEx`, `TypedArray`, `Promise`, and other objects.

 Here's an example of how you could instantiate a JS `Date` object in Neon with the higher level API: